mvandermade/fup-reporter-kotlin/README.md

 # made-funicular-postzegel-reporter-kotlin
 A reporter client for communication with the backend

+# To find out
+- Ordering of resubmitted events
+- Start mutliple instances of the modulith

 # Local setup
 You are going to need a Postgres database.
 Get one using for example docker